Read time 5 minutes

 h.
 Hope you succeeds this time!

 In such a condition, we offer you an efficient SQL database recovery tool, the SQL Server Recovery software, which recovers corrupt and damaged MS SQL database files.
-The tool supports recovery of database files of all SQL Server versions, and provides the facility to view preview of the recovered data.
-You can save the recovered SQL database file either to live SQL Server location or to a batch file on your system.
+This tool enables the retrieval of database files from various SQL Server versions and offers the option to preview the recovered data.
+You have the flexibility to store the restored SQL database file in either a live SQL Server destination or as a batch file on your local system.
 So, users can trust this tool to repair MDF file anytime and also learn about it using the free version.